h3xtwin/OSTEP-NOTES/Virtualization/TheAbstraction-TheProcess/intro.md

 - running another
 - and so fourth
 This technique ^^^ is known as __time sharing__ of the CPU, allows users to run as many concurrent processes as they want; the only potential cost is performance, as each process the CPU will have to iterate through for a longer time.

+To implement Virtualization of the CPU and to implement it well, the OS will need both some low level machinery and some high level intelligence
+We call the low level machinery __mechanisms__; mechanisms are low level methods or protocols that implement a needed piece of functionality

+# TIP: USE OF TIME SHARING:
+__time sharing__ is a basic technique used by the OS to share a resource.
+The way time sharing works is for allowing a resource to be used for a little while by one entity and then a little while and so fourth.
+The counterpart of time sharing is __space sharing__, where a resource is divided (in space) among those who wish to use it.
+For example, disk space is naturally a space shared resource; once a block is a assigned to a file it is normally not assigned to another file until the user deletes the original file.